Pakistan–Sri Lanka relations: Defense Cooperation

 On January 16, 2018, Pakistani Army Chief, General Qamar Javed Bajwa reached Sri Lanka on a two-day official visit on the invitation from his counterpart.

 During his visit to Sri Lanka in February 2021, PM Imran Khan offered a $50 million line of credit to Sri Lanka for defence purchases.

-Military Assistance & Training
+Military assistance and training

-Pakistan has engaged Sri Lanka by providing training to its military officers, included Sri Lankan President Gotabaya Rajapaksa, and also military exercises.
+Pakistan has provided training to the Sri Lankan military, included Sri Lankan former President Gotabaya Rajapaksa, and also military exercises.
 Pakistan offered training to Sri Lanka for intelligence gathering.
 Apart from traditional military assistance to Sri Lanka, Pakistan has also offered to train Sri Lanka Police and State Intelligence Service (SIS) officers.

 Pakistan over the years has provided military munitions and systems to assist Sri Lanka in its Civil War with the LTTE.